dbdimitrov/BingleSeq/README.md

 ![BingleSeq Bulk RNA-Seq de Data](/figures/bulk_visData.PNG)

 BingleSeq's visualization techniques were implemented with customization in mind, as users can specify parameters such as p-value threshold, fold-change threshold, and contrast of interest.
-Due to their broad usability, heatmaps were designed as BingleSeq’s most customizable plotting component.
+Due to their versatility, heatmaps were designed as BingleSeq’s most customizable plotting component.
 Furthemore, users can download the genes displayed in the heatmap.

 ![BingleSeq Bulk RNA-Seq heat Data](/figures/bulk_heatmap.PNG)